 It has always differed from its all-boy counterparts, particularly Eton and Winchester, in having a mixed gender sixth form and a school ethos which weights academic brilliance on an equal if lesser footing to whole child development.
 Its fundamental ethos is that academic excellence should not solely be measured by examinations which are only one aspect in the multi-dimensional development needs of the pupils under its care.
 In pursing this its whole school ethos is nearer to Eton than Winchester and more liberal than both.

 Charterhouse School’s decision to open its sixth form to girls in 1971 to girls is seen as a fundamental component of this.
-The school will move to becoming a a full co-ed school when it welcomes its first girls into Year 9 in September 2021.
+The school is now moving towards becoming a fully co-ed school and welcomed its first girls into Year 9 in September 2021.
 There are plans to have girls in every year group from September 2023, and the school plans to grow to more than 1,000 students run the next three years.

-The school will also merge with Edgeborough prep school in September 2021 to create an all-through co-ed independent day and boarding school.
-The combined school, which remains on two separate campuses in Surrey, will see Edgeborough students benefit from Charterhouse's specialist teachers and coaches.
-They will also have the opportunity to take on a wide range of subjects and activities using Charterhouse's facilities.
-Charterhouse students will be given the opportunity to coach and mentor Edgeborough students, as well as support them in various co-curricular activities.
+The school also merged with Edgeborough prep school in September 2021 to create an all-through co-ed independent day and boarding school.
+The combined school, which remains on two separate campuses in Surrey, sees Edgeborough students benefit from Charterhouse's specialist teachers and coaches.
+They also have the opportunity to take on a wide range of subjects and activities using Charterhouse's facilities.
+Charterhouse students are given the opportunity to coach and mentor Edgeborough students, as well as support them in various co-curricular activities.

 Students are drawn from a variety of nationalities and backgrounds.
 Around 10% of pupils come from overseas.
 9% are students whose first language is not English.
 50% of Winchester College pupils are drawn from its catchment area.